In this article I will take you through the 6 best dash cams under $100 and why they will work for you.

 WiFi and GPS

-The GPS helps you with navigation, tracks your location, speed and gives you tips on the road.
-The WiFi allows you to sync the dash cam with your phone using the app.
-You can therefore download and share the content from your phone.
+The GPS helps you with navigation, tracks your location, speed, and gives you tips on the road.
+The WiFi, on the other hand, allows you to sync the dash cam with your phone using the app.
+With this, you can download and share the content from your phone.

 G-sensor and Parking Mode